MicrosoftDocs/MIMDocs/MIMDocs/bhold/bhold-concepts-guide.md

 ## Attestation

 The BHOLD Suite provides tools that you can use to verify that individual users have been given appropriate permissions to accomplish their business tasks.
-The administrator can use the portal provided by the BHOLD Attestation module to design an manage the attestation process.
+The administrator can use the portal provided by the BHOLD Attestation module to design and manage the attestation process.

 The attestation process is conducted by means of campaigns in which campaign stewards are given the opportunity and means to verify that the users for which they are responsible have appropriate access to BHOLD-managed applications and correct permissions within those applications.
 A campaign owner is designated to oversee the campaign and to ensure that the campaign is being carried out properly.
 A campaign can be created to occur once or on a recurring basis.